mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

 ## Adding a class

 So far, we have styled elements based on their HTML element names.
-This works as long as you want all of the elements of that type in your document to look the same.
+The CSS styles all elements of that type in your document.
 Often, you want to select a subset of the elements without changing the others.

 The most common way to do this is to add a class to your HTML element and target that class.

-1. In your HTML document, add a [class attribute](/en-US/docs/Web/HTML/Global_attributes/class) to the second list item.
-Your list will now look like this:
+1. In your HTML document, add a [class attribute](/en-US/docs/Web/HTML/Global_attributes/class) to the second list item:

     ```html
     <ul>